omicscodeathon/tcellex/README.md

 [ACKNOWLEDMENTS](#ACKNOWLEDGEMENT)

+                           omics codeathon general application 2026
-                     Omics Codeathon General Application - October 2026 Organized by the African Society for Bioinformatics and Computational Biology (ASBCB) with support from the NIH Office of Data Science Strategy.
+          organized by the African Society for Bioinformatics and Computational Biology(ASBCB) with support from the NIH office of Data Science Strategy.

    BACKGROUND